 All student athletes must provide testing results of their sickle cell trait status.
 This is an NCAA policy, and is required for all genders and races of student-athletes.
 Sickle Cell Trait screening is normally performed at birth as part of a newborn screen, and can easily be obtained by contacting the hospital where the student-athlete was born.
 If records can’t be obtained through the hospital, student-athletes will have to get tested and provide the results BEFORE they are cleared for participation.

-SWU athletics will no longer accept Tricare, Medicaid, Christian Healthcare Ministries, and International travel policies, as primary insurance for incoming student-athletes.
-If you are uninsured and interested in how to obtain insurance, please contact Ryan Small (email@example.com) no later than three weeks before the start of school.
+SWU athletics will no longer accept Medicaid, Christian Healthcare Ministries, Medi-share (or any other medical cost sharing plan), and International travel policies, as primary insurance for incoming student-athletes.
+If you are uninsured and interested in how to obtain insurance, please contact Ryan Small (firstname.lastname@example.org) no later than three weeks before the start of school.